yclas/guides/docs/Technical-converting-tables.md

-# Converting Tables from MyISAM to InnoDB
+# Converting tables from MyISAM to InnoDB

-*This guide is only for Yclas Self-hosted!*

 MyISAM will be deprecated in future versions of MySQL and you may need to convert tables from MyISAM to InnoDB if you are running a version of Yclas self-hosted below 3.0.